starknet-edu/counter-workshop/README.md

 ### Goal

-In this step, you will need to do the following:

-1. Implement an event named `CounterIncreased` which emits the current value of the `counter`.
+Implement an event named `CounterIncreased` that emits the current value of the `counter` variable, every time the value is increased.
-2. Emit this event when the `counter` variable has been successfully incremented.

 ### Verification